Stable and Steerable Sparse Autoencoders with Weight Regularization: Acknowledgements

 \section{Acknowledgements}

-We thank Peter Minary, Craig MacLean and Adam Winnifirth for helpful feedback and discussion.
-PJ is supported by funding from the Biotechnology and Biological Sciences Research Council UKRI-BBSRC grant (BB/T008784/1).
-PJ cofounded Evolvere Biosciences, but the company had no role in this study.
-OMC acknowledges funding from a New College Todd-Bird Junior Research Fellowship and MRC Fellowship MR/Y010078/1 .
-He acknowledges consulting fees to Pelago Biosciences, Faculty.ai and MarketCast and is on the scientific advisory board of Evolvere Biosciences.
-No funder had a role in the research or decision to publish
+We thank Peter Minary, Craig MacLean, and Adam Winnifrith for helpful feedback and discussion.
+PJ is supported by the Biotechnology and Biological Sciences Research Council (UKRI-BBSRC) grant BB/T008784/1.
+OMC acknowledges funding from a New College Todd-Bird Junior Research Fellowship and MRC Fellowship MR/Y010078/1.

-\section{Steering hyperparameters}
+\section{Steering Hyperparameters}

 We ran a grid search over steering hyperparameters including: (i) deterministic vs.\ sampling decoding, (ii) applying steering during generation only vs.\ all forward passes, and (iii) different strength parameterizations (fixed, residual-RMS scaled, target pre-activation delta).
 Across both regularized and unregularized TopK models, residual-RMS scaling gave the best average LLM-judge score, while fixed-strength steering often gave higher ``high-change'' rates (fraction of samples with judge score $\ge 4$).
 The configuration used for the main analyses was non-deterministic decoding (temperature $= 0.7$, top-$p = 0.9$) with generation-only steering and fixed scaling ($\alpha = 5$), as it gave the best results for both regularized and unregularized SAEs.